-- (a) Values are rounded to the nearest 100 AF. - (b) Agricultural includes agricultural and domestic water use. - (c) Agricultural extractions were estimated from land use and climate data using the Irrigation Demand Calculator (IDC) within the Cosumnes, South American, and North American model (CoSANA).
-Domestic (Ag-Res) extractions were estimated based on representative indoor and outdoor water use and the estimated number of residential parcels in the Basin. - (d) Developed extractions include urban (e.g., PWS) and industrial (aquaculture and power plant cooling) water uses. - (e) Data reported by the City of Galt GSA, ACGMA GSA, and some PWSs. - (f) Estimated extractions under the "Developed" Sector include non-reporting PWSs and aquaculture. - (g) WY 2021 data is updated to reflect the Water Year 2022 updated CoSANA model; Some values may differ than data reported in the WY 2021 Annual Report.
+(a) Values are rounded to the nearest 100 AF.

+(b) Agricultural includes agricultural and domestic (Ag-Res) water use.

+(c) Agricultural extractions were estimated from land use and climate data using the Irrigation Demand Calculator (IDC) within the Cosumnes, South American, and North American model (CoSANA).
+Domestic (Ag-Res) extractions were estimated based on representative indoor and outdoor water use and the estimated number of residential parcels in the Basin.

+(d) Developed extractions include urban (e.g., PWS) and industrial (e.g., aquaculture) water uses.

+(e) Data reported by the City of Galt GSA, ACGMA GSA, and some PWSs.

+(f) Estimated extractions under the "Developed" Sector include non-reporting PWSs and aquaculture.

+(g) WY 2021 data is updated to reflect the Water Year 2022 updated CoSANA model; values may differ from data reported in the WY 2021 Annual Report.